 - Ground Cinnamon

 - Vanilla Extract - it is important to use a good quality vanilla extract rather than the vanilla essence that is usually just synthetic flavouring.
-Omit it all together if you can't find a good quality extract.
+Omit it all together if you can't find a good quality extract or make your own vanilla extract for next time!

 - Salt